 Washing Machine has a great set of features.
 I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like MacKeeper.
 I think Intego should also look at including system speedup tools, but most Mac users will be pretty happy with Washing Machine’s features.

 Personal Backup — Customizable Backups

-Personal Backup is designed to back up all important files — much like Apple’s Time Machine — but in a more personalized way.
+Personal Backup is designed to back up important files — much like Apple’s Time Machine — but in a more personalized way.

 Using Personal Backup, I was able to back up specific files or folders to an external hard drive or a separate integrated hard drive.

-The cool thing about Personal Backup is that I can schedule multiple backups for different purposes.
+The cool thing about Personal Backup is that users can schedule multiple backups for different purposes.
 For example, I chose to back up my music files weekly and scheduled all of my work-related documents to back up hourly.

 Personal Backup has a few other options, including:

 Bootable Backup enables you to backup your entire system with the current Mac OS X version that is installed on your device — so if your Mac becomes faulty, you can load the entire contents of your Mac onto another Mac without having to reinstall any OS X software.
 I think this is awesome, as it saves waiting for hours for your Mac’s OS X to update or reinstall if there’s an issue.

 Synchronize enables you to sync files between multiple devices.
 Once you make a change to a file on your Mac, the same file located on your external drive will also change.
 This could be useful if you use multiple devices — such as an iMac at your office and a MacBook for when you’re traveling.

 And Restore does what exactly it says — restores the backups made on your external drive.